 Dealing with probate can be a long and frustrating process.
 In our latest post, learn how to avoid probate court in New York!

-Nobody wants to have to go through the probate process.
+Nobody wants to have to go through the probate process, especially if they plan to sell the inherited property once their loved ones have passed.
 By planning ahead, people are able to avoid probate, giving their families the peace of mind they need when dealing with a sad and difficult situation.

 Why Avoid Probate?